tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/secure_esp8266_mqtt_client/README.md

 ### secure_credentials.h
 This file contains a copy of the required certificates and keys that were generated when [Creating the MQTT Keys and Certificates](https://github.com/tsi-software/Secure_ESP8266_MQTT_poc/tree/master/top-level-components/mqtt_server_setup#creating-the-mqtt-keys-and-certificates)
-> Storing credentials in source code in considered insecure and considered bad practice!
+> Storing credentials in source code in considered both insecure and bad practice!
 One of the main reasons for this is because source code that is committed to your revision control system becomes openly accessible (the opposite of secure).
 In a subsequent version of this project "secure_credentials.h" will be removed and replaced with a method of securely injecting credentials into the target devices.